esnet/pond/docs/timeseries.md

 Returns the mean of the Timeseries values for the given column.
 If a column is not supplied it assumes the column to be "value".
 This is the same as taking the avg().

-#### medium(column)
+#### median(column)

-Returns the medium of the Timeseries values for the given column.
+Returns the median of the Timeseries values for the given column.
 If a column is not supplied it assumes the column to be "value".

 #### stddev(column)